Peter-012/Hotdogs-Magic-VR/README.md

 ## Setup Guide

 ### Hardware Requirements
-All you need is a VR headset that is linked to a powerful computer and VR controllers to track your hand movements.
+All you need is a VR headset linked to a powerful computer and VR controllers to track your hand movements.
 It is preferable that you have knuckle or wrist straps for your controllers and that you are wearing them since it is quite easy to accidentally throw your controller during play sessions.

 ### Play Space
-This game requires you to move left and right in order to dodge projectiles in the game.
+This game requires you to dodge projectiles by moving left and right in the game.
 Be sure to have ample room to shuffle left and right and some space to extend your arms forward.
-Also, it is important to tighten the strap of your headset in order to keep it from falling off when playing this game.
+Also, it is important to tighten the strap of your headset.
+This will keep your headset from falling off when playing this game.

 ### Software Setup
-Make sure that you have SteamVR installed to your computer.
+Make sure that you have SteamVR installed on your computer.
 Under the "Releases" section of GitHub will be a Unity build for the VR game.
 A copy of the build can be found in the GitHub repo under the folder "Builds".
 To play the game, just click and run the .exe file (DO NOT click on UnityCrashHander64.exe).
 It's preferred that you add the game as a non-steam game and make sure to also include the game in your VR Library through the game's properties.
 That way you can launch the game directly through SteamVR.
 If you would like to clone the repo and see the code in action within Unity, make sure that you have Unity Editor version 2022.3.17f1 before launching the project and have SteamVR running in the background.

 ## Description of Implementation

 This game was developed using the Unity Editor version 2022.3.17f1

 ### Special Assets
-Other than the projectile (with collsion effects) asset "Fire Ice Projectile - Explosion" which came from the asset store, and the low-poly chair model which came from Sketchfab, all assets have been created by us using Blender and the Unity shader files.
+Other than the projectile (with collision effects) asset "Fire Ice Projectile - Explosion" which came from the asset store, and the low-poly chair model which came from Sketchfab, all assets have been created by us using Blender and the Unity shader files.

 ### C# Script Implementation

 #### MenuScene/StartMenuScene.cs
-This script is attached on the camera rig and is active when the game starts.
-Since we wanted to avoid attaching components onto the scene manually, we opted to use scripts to initialize and modify object components.
+This script is attached to the camera rig and is active when the game starts.
+Since we wanted to avoid attaching components to the scene manually, we opted to use scripts to initialize and modify object components.
 The code within this script serves as an entry point into initializing other portions of the MenuScene by attaching other scripts and components to objects within the scene.

 #### MenuScene/MenuSelection.cs
-MenuSelection serves as a event listener and an initializer for the controller objects; It has update and trigger event functions which listen for specific events to occur.
+MenuSelection serves as an event listener and an initializer for the controller objects; It has update and trigger event functions that listen for specific events to occur.
-When the do, the script checks to see whether the object is interactable, and if it is, then it invokes the Select() function from that interactable object, which handles it accordingly.
+When they do, the script checks to see whether the object is interactable, and if it is, then it invokes the Select() function from that interactable object, which handles it accordingly.

 #### MenuScene/StartDuel.cs
-This script listens for an interaction event with the wand in the game, and retrieves data for the player's dominant hand.
+This script listens for an interaction event with the wand in the game and retrieves data for the player's dominant hand.
 The script also starts the process of transitioning from the MenuScene to the DuelingScene.

 #### MenuScene/BookinteractionHandler.cs
 This class handles the interaction logic for the book.
-It receives a signal from the controllers and uses trigonometry and vector mathematics to compute the angle in which the book should swing.
+It receives a signal from the controllers and uses trigonometry and vector mathematics to compute the angle at which the book should swing.
 In the case that the book is opened by the player, a tutorial video is played.
 If it is closed, the tutorial video stops.

 #### MenuScene/Video.cs
-This script is attached onto a gameobject and upon doing so, loads the tutorial video from the resources folder and prepares the game object for playing the video.
+This script is attached to a game object and upon doing so, loads the tutorial video from the resources folder and prepares the game object for playing the video.
 The trigger for starting the video is located in the BookInteractionHandler.

 #### DuelingScene/StartDuelScene.cs